-The difference between book basis and tax basis unrealized appreciation is attributable to the tax deferral of losses on wash sales.
+The difference between book-basis and tax-basis net unrealized appreciation is attributable to the tax deferral of losses on wash sales, the tax basis adjustment on partnerships, REITs and common stocks.

-D. Portfolio Shares and Class Allocations
+E. Portfolio Shares and Class Allocations

 The Portfolio records sales and repurchases of its shares as of trade date.
-Distribution fees for Class II shares are calculated based on the average daily net asset value attributable to Class II shares of the Portfolio (see Note 5).
+Distribution fees for Class II shares are calculated based on the average daily net asset value attributable to Class II shares of the Portfolio (see Note 4).
 Class I shares do not pay distribution fees.